 Pursue Resources on Important Criteria

-If you put the quality of local schools at the top of your list, pursue web sites that have information on the various school districts in the area you are looking at.
-SchoolMatch.com is one such site and there are countless others that will give you breakdowns on the quality of different districts.
+If you put the quality of local schools at the top of your list, pursue websites that have information on the various school districts in the area you are looking at.
+SchoolMatch.com is one such site and there are countless others that will give you breakdowns of the quality of different districts.
 If you have personal contacts in the area, this is the time to use them as they will often have insight as to the quality of different districts.

 While that example works well for school district criteria, there are also sites out there for nearly everything else you can think of.
 If at the top of your list is entertainment, look up local chambers of commerce that will be more than willing to extol the virtues of their particular town.